holoviz/panel/doc/how_to/callbacks/load.md

-# Defer Long Running Tasks to Run After the Application Loads
+# Defer Long Running Tasks to Improve the User Experience

 This guide addresses how to defer long running tasks to after the application has loaded.
-You can use this to improve the user experience.
+Use this to improve the user experience.

 ---

-## Defer Long Running Tasks to Improve the User Experience
+## Motivation

 When you `panel serve` your app, the app is *loaded* as follows

 - the app file is read and executed
 - the apps template is populated and sent to the users client (browser)
-- a web socket connection is created between the server and the users client
+- a web socket connection is created between the server and the users client to handle additional communication as you interact with the app.

-After the app is *loaded* all communication is done via the web socket connection.
-For example when you change a slider to update a plot.

 The consequence of this is that any long running code executed before the app is loaded will increase the waiting time for the user. **If the waiting time is more than 2-5 seconds your users might get confused and even leave the application behind**.